-Madeleine Brettingham is a comic writer-performer working across stage, page and screen.
+Madeleine Brettingham is a writer-performer working across stage, page and screen.

-A writer first, she’s recently become one to watch on the stand-up circuit, scooping a string of competition wins including winning the prestigious So You Think You’re Funny 2025 and taking silver in Funny Women in the same year, a unique double.
-In 2025, she also won Bath New Act of the Year, West End New Woman Comedian of the Year, Beat the Frog World Series and took silver in West End New Act of the Year, an extraordinary sweep.
+In the same year, she also won Bath New Act of the Year, West End New Woman Comedian of the Year, Beat the Frog World Series and took silver in West End New Act of the Year, an unprecedented sweep.

 She’s been praised for her “distinctive worldview” (Chortle), “tight and gag-packed” writing (Bruce Dessau), and “knack for blending offbeat observations with pacey, unexpected punchlines” (The List).
 Chortle says she has “a suffer-no-fools attitude that owns the stage, a formidable gag rate and a precision with language that conjures up the perfect images.”

-Her solo work-in-progress has appeared at the Leicester, Machnylleth, Brighton, Camden and Edinburgh comedy festivals.
+Her solo work-in-progress has appeared at the Leicester, Machynlleth, Brighton, Camden and Edinburgh comedy festivals.

 Performance